By Michael P. Sampson (part 3 of 8)

 Suppose a spouse takes it further and alleges the parent acted in concert with a Florida entity to do wrong?

-Alleged Conspiracy Between the Other Spouse and a Nonresident Corporation
+Alleged Conspiracy Between the Other Spouse and a Nonresident Corporation or Association

 One spouse might assert the other spouse and a nonresident corporation or person engaged in civil conspiracy to commit a tort.
-Examples include fraud, breach of fiduciary duty, trespass to property, or some other tort.
+Examples include fraud, breach of fiduciary duty, trespass to property, defamation, or some other tort.

 If a plaintiff successfully alleges a conspirator committed tortious acts in Florida to further the conspiracy, all coconspirators are subject to personal jurisdiction under Florida’s long-arm statute.
 NHB Advisors, Inc. v.
 Czyzyk, 95 So.
 3d 444 (Fla.
 4th DCA 2012); section 48.193(1)(a)2., Fla.
 Stat.